apocalyptech/swh_savegame/README.md

 Notes on the Savegame Format
 ----------------------------

-I don't have much to say here, really...
 I'm quite sure that the bits of the file supported directly by arguments here are being processed properly, but I've not really played around with any of the other data in the file, so I'm really not sure exactly how any of the rest works.
 I think it would be trivial to allow the utility to add new hats, for instance, but I'm not sure if hats and items share a common ID pool, or if hats are separate.
 I also suspect it wouldn't be difficult to unlock characters before they're meant to be unlocked (when not in NG+, of course), but I didn't bother trying.

 If you take a look at a savegame in a hex editor and look near the end, you'll see what looks like lists of abilities which have been unlocked for characters,